UXAspects/UXAspects/BREAKING_CHANGES.md

 # 2.1.x to 3.0
 * Angular 8 is no longer supported.
+* Angular tree component is now deprecated.
+    1. Run `npm remove angular-tree-component` & run `npm install @circlon/angular-tree-component`
+    1. Replace all imports of the deprecated package with `@circlon/angular-tree-component`
+    1. Add the angular tree component stylesheet to the `angular.json` file

 # 1.8.x to 2.0
 * Angular 6 is no longer supported.